Front-end clients for AI image models

 A node-based GUI specifically for non-diffusion image-processing pipelines: Real-ESRGAN → GFPGAN → format conversion → batch over a folder.
 Electron app + Python sidecar with PyTorch+MPS; works on Apple Silicon.
 Maintained.

-Pareto: the niche pick when we want repeatable upscale/restore pipelines without writing a script.
-Complementary to ComfyUI, not competitive — if the task is diffusion, this is the wrong tool.
+Pareto dominates when: we want repeatable upscale/restore pipelines without writing a script.
+Complementary to ComfyUI rather than competitive — if the task is diffusion, this is the wrong tool.

 Affordances: Spandrel-supported PyTorch arches (super-resolution, face restore, denoise, JPEG-deartefact, dehaze, low-light, colourisation), plus NCNN/ONNX/TensorRT model files.
 Loads .pth, .pt, .safetensors, some .ckpt.